-This aspect of nuclear safety seems to be very soft, but the opposite is true.
-It states that nuclear safety principle stands first.
-It is also known as “the Safety First principle”.
+This aspect of nuclear safety seems very soft, but the opposite is true.
+It states that the nuclear safety principle stands first, and it is also known as “the Safety First principle.”
 This principle must be observed by both operating personnel and management.
-The operating organization and the governmental organization, as well as organizations involved in design, manufacturing, construction, maintenance, testing and in-service inspection and emergency interventions, must ensure that appropriate prerequisites are met and that appropriate methods are used.
+The operating organization and the governmental organization, as well as organizations involved in design, manufacturing, construction, maintenance, testing, and in-service inspection and emergency interventions, must ensure that appropriate prerequisites are met, and those appropriate methods are used.

-To demonstrate that the fundamental safety objective is achieved in the design of a nuclear power plant, a comprehensive safety assessment of the design is required to be carried out.
-Its objective is to identify all possible sources of radiation and to evaluate possible doses that could be received by workers at the installation and by members of the public, as well as possible effects on the environment, as a result of operation of the plant.
-Current developments for ensuring the stable, safe and competitive operation of nuclear reactors are closely related to the advances that are being made in safety analysis.
-Deterministic safety analyses for anticipated operational occurrences, design basis accidents (DBAs) and beyond design basis accidents (BDBAs) are essential instruments for confirming the adequacy of safety provisions.
+To demonstrate that the fundamental safety objective is achieved in the design of a nuclear power plant, a comprehensive safety assessment of the design must be carried out.
+Its objective is to identify all possible sources of radiation and to evaluate possible doses that could be received by workers at the installation and by members of the public, as well as possible effects on the environment as a result of the operation of the plant.
+Current developments for ensuring the stable, safe and competitive operation of nuclear reactors are closely related to the advances that are being made in the safety analysis.
+Deterministic safety analyses for anticipated operational occurrences, design basis accidents (DBAs), and beyond design basis accidents (BDBAs) are essential instruments for confirming the adequacy of safety provisions.

 Fundamental Safety Functions

-- Shut down the reactor and achieve subcritical condition during and after anticipated operational occurrences or design basis accident conditions
+- Shut down the reactor and achieve subcritical conditions during and after anticipated operational occurrences or design basis accident conditions.

 - Reduce the potential for the release of radioactive material and ensure that any releases are below acceptable limits during anticipated operational occurrences and design basis accident conditions.